Is Cuba a Communist Country?

-In 1959, Fidel Castro and fellow Cuban Revolutionaries overthrew the US backed Batista dictatorship, and established a one-party state rule.
-Fidel Castro was the Communist Revolutionary who ruled Cuba with an iron-fist for nearly five decades.
-In 2008, he handed over the reins to his younger brother Raul Castro, but was still very much behind the scene in the country’s politics until his death in November 2016.
+In 1959, Fidel Castro and fellow Cuban Revolutionaries overthrew the US-backed Batista dictatorship and established a one-party state rule.
+Fidel Castro was the Communist Revolutionary who ruled Cuba with an iron fist for nearly five decades.
+In 2008, he handed over the reins to his younger brother Raul Castro but was still very much behind the scene in the country’s politics until his death in November 2016.

 The US placed a trade embargo on Cuba, which was lifted only in 2014.
 When the Soviet Union disintegrated, almost a third of Cuba’s economy disappeared.
-In the 2000s there was a surge again with Venezuela providing petroleum at preferential terms.
-After the 2008-09 financial crisis, the economy has yet recover and has maintained a 2% growth rate.
+In the 2000s, there was a surge again with Venezuela providing petroleum at preferential terms.
+After the 2008-09 financial crisis, the economy has yet recovered and has maintained a 2% growth rate.

 Cuba is always trying to strike a balance between political control and reforming the socialist economic system.
-The first Cuban Communist Party Congress in 13 years, was held in 2011, where a plan for wide ranging economic changes was approved.
-These included the right to buy electronic appliances & cell phones, stay in hotels, buy & sell used cars, and real estate.
+The first Cuban Communist Party Congress in 13 years, was held in 2011, where a plan for wide-ranging economic changes was approved.
+These included the right to buy electronic appliances and cell phones, stay in hotels, buy and sell of used cars, and real estate.

-Cuba’s communist ideology promises universal literacy and a quality education for all with one teacher for every 10 Cuban students.
-There is a free healthcare system which even attracts people other countries, and in fact, is quite a revenue generator for the economy.
+Cuba’s communist ideology promises universal literacy and quality education for all with one teacher for every 10 Cuban students.
+There is a free healthcare system which even attracts people from other countries, and in fact, is quite a revenue generator for the economy.
 There is not much official crime.